 Studies show that gardening is a healthy lifestyle that can help with relaxation and stress relief, as well as weight control by adding healthy food choices.
 Growing your own garden at home provides you fresh, organic, pesticide-free produce and herbs to add flavor to any dish.
 Self-supplying many of your own veggies reduces the demand for non-local produce usually found in grocery stores.
 Environmentalists have coined the term “farm-to-table” in response to a larger discussion about “food miles.”
 Farm-to-table is championed in the locavore and environmental movement; Reducing the distance between where your food comes from to where your home is located is essential for food sustainability.

 Try adding fragrant flowers to border your garden, this will deter pests from tasty snacks.
 It’s not too late.
 You can also have a wildflower garden to attract pollinators, like monarch butterflies, that are crucial to our ecosystems.

 4. Reduce, Reuse, Recycle

 However, before recycling comes waste reduction and material reuse.
 Avoid disposable or single-use items.
-Using reusable bags, mugs, dinnerware, and more reduces the amount of waste in landfills.
+Using reusable bags, mugs, dinnerware, and more reduce the amount of waste in landfills.
 When an item cannot be reused any longer, recycle it if possible.
 Reusing products can also be as simple as getting a couple of extra uses out of a bath towel before washing it.
-There’s no limit to what you can reuse before grabbing a new product.

 5. Insulate Your Attic and Walls Early